Cap-go/docs/self-hosted/auto-update/README.md

 }
 ```

-In Auto-update the server should do the work of compares the version and return the right one, if url key is present, the plugin start the download process.
+In Auto-update the server should do the work of compares the version and return the right one, if URL key is present, the plugin starts the download process.

-If you add "message" and "error" key, the version will not be set and the message will be display in logs instead.\
+If you add "message" and "error" key, the version will not be set, and the message will be displayed in logs instead.\
 \
 \`version\` key should be in [`semver`](https://semver.org/) format .